 Zoom is a communication platform that is primarily used for video conferences and meetings.
 You can easily conduct webinars to discuss the details of your project with other fellows as well as with clients.

 The key features involve screen sharing, high quality video, and recording options.
 Also, you can provide access to your screen to other users.
-Hence, it enhances your productivity.
+Hence, it enhances your productivity, whether you are working or running a business from home.

 Pros | Cons |